Chicago

 We operate on a contingency fee basis as an assurance to our clients that we are as dedicated to getting the absolute best result for them.

-Let us focus on fighting for you in court so that you can dedicate your full attention to what truly matters, the health of your child.
+Let us focus on fighting for you in court so that you can dedicate your full attention to what truly matters – the health and well-being of your child.

 Frequently Asked Questions